 - Does it look professional? logo/layout, 'copycat', spelling and grammar errors?
 Sometimes this is a misleading indicator, the important thing is that they are part of the 'work in progress' and are getting fixed.

 - What are the traffic statistics like, this is not easy to monitor for completely new sites, but six months down the line it's fairly easy to spot a site that is not growing.
-(There are lots of services that collect Google Page Rank and Alexa stats, I use the site analysis here to compare sites)

 - Discussion in the microstock forums? (good or bad) the success of a new site does not depend on the likes and dislikes of photographers, but legal and contractual aspects for them are important, as are issues that will stop the new agency growing an image collection.